-Shasta Nelson has spent more than a decade studying loneliness and friendships.
+Shasta Nelson has spent more than a decade studying loneliness and deep friendships.
 Nelson is a healthy relationship expert and author of Frientimacy: How to Deepen Friendships for Lifelong Health and Happiness and Friendships Don’t Just Happen!
 The Guide to Creating a Meaningful Circle of Girlfriends.
 She is currently working on her next book, “The Business of Friendship: Making the Most of the Relationships Where We Spend Most of Our Time,” to be published by HarperCollins Leadership.

 Nelson surveyed people to find out how fulfilling their friendships felt from one to 10, with 10 being the most meaningful satisfaction.
 About 60-70 percent respondents rated their relationships five or below.